timreichen/Coder/README.md

 # Coder

-Encode and decode data and retain data types.
+Data encoder and decoder that cares about data types.

 ## Why do I need Coder?